surnan/surnan/README.md

 ## About Me
 I currently work at NYU as IT Desktop Support and am on the path to becoming a professional Web Developer.
 I'm passionate about creating efficient and scalable web applications and have a knack for automating and optimizing workflows.

+🎲 Fun fact: I have never lost a fight against a grizzly bear

 ## Technologies
 Below are some of the technologies I work with: